 No negotiations necessary

-As Hein also mentioned in his post, we no longer negotiate about salaries.
 Once you have found your starting point on the model, you grow along with the model.
 No discussions.
 I can hear you thinking: Ok, sounds amazing.
 But how does that work?
 How do I make sure I am fairly compensated (employee)?
 Or that I am paying my team enough to make them happy (employer)?

 We linked salaries to the relevance of your work experience for the job you’re doing at Fronteer.
 That means that when you start at Fronteer, we have a conversation about how relevant your work experience actually is for the job you’re applying for.

 We defined three categories of work experience in order to calculate a relevance factor.
 This factor then determines what your salary at Fronteer will be.

 Matching work experience: This work experience matches perfectly with our job description and is 100% relevant